What Are the Benefits of Using Forklift Lithium Batteries?

 Q: How long do lithium forklift batteries last daily?

-A: They provide 8-10 hours per charge, supporting 2-3 shifts with opportunity charging.
+A: Lithium forklift batteries can provide 8-10 hours of operation per charge, supporting up to 2-3 shifts with opportunity charging.

 Q: Are lithium forklift batteries interchangeable with lead-acid?